<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>At the end of June on a warm, colorful Friday evening, I went out for a drink with Wang Man.
-She has been my management consultancy colleague and friend of more than 10 years.
-This was a well-deserved treat after more than four months of juggling full-time jobs and homeschooling.
-In Beijing, schools had closed for Chinese New Year at the end of January 2020.
-They remained closed for the rest of the school year.</p>
+<p class="wp-block-paragraph">It was a warm Friday evening at the end of June.
+Wang Man and I went out for a drink — a well-deserved one, after more than four months of juggling full-time jobs and homeschooling.
+In Beijing, schools had closed for Chinese New Year in January 2020 and never reopened for the rest of the school year.</p>

-<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="1024" height="683" src="https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-1024x683.jpg" alt="" class="wp-image-538" srcset="https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-1024x683.jpg 1024w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-300x200.jpg 300w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-768x512.jpg 768w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie.jpg 1080w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Wang Man and her daughter Sophie at a Design Thinking workshop we facilitated for Ladies Who Tech in Beijing</figcaption></figure>
+<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="1024" height="683" src="https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-1024x683.jpg" alt="" class="wp-image-538" srcset="https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-1024x683.jpg 1024w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-300x200.jpg 300w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie-768x512.jpg 768w, https://agileparenting.net/wp-content/uploads/LWT-wangman-und-sophie.jpg 1080w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Wang Man and Sophie — in their element at a Design Thinking workshop for Ladies Who Tech, Beijing.</figcaption></figure>

-<p>Me, a fan of anything playful without being totally silly, stated that everything would stay the same.
-This was about to become an amazing evening.
-I knew it!</p>
+<p class="wp-block-paragraph">I, being a fan of anything playful without veering into the truly silly, argued the opposite: everything would stay exactly the same.
+It was shaping up to be a good evening.
+I could tell.</p>

 <h2 class="wp-block-heading">These were the main challenges</h2>